Andrew2789/Probability_Density_Visualiser/readme.md

-To view the probability density as a 3D contour graph, run contour_visualiser.exe (Windows only, requires OpenGL 2)
+-To view the probability density as a 3D contour graph, run contour_visualiser.exe (Windows only, requires OpenGL 2)
-To regenerate the contour information binary (contours.bin), run contour_generator.py (requires Python 3 with the matplotlib and numpy libraries)
+-To regenerate the contour information binary (contours.bin), run contour_generator.py (requires Python 3 with the matplotlib and numpy libraries)

-viewing attributes:
+**Relevant attributes**:
 -radius - this is the radius from the origin that the camera is positioned at. the camera always looks towards the origin
 -height - this is the height at which the camera is
 -line width - this is the width of the contour lines drawn